Khemar1/khemar1.github.io/README.md

-The main constraint on the system is that its dependent on the internet for connection to be made to the database when the users want sign up or login, connection to the hardware to be able to access the functionalities is also dependent on the internet.
+The main constraint on the system is that its dependent on the internet for connection to be made to the database when users want to sign up or login.
+A connection to the hardware through internet or Bluetooth is also required to be able to access the necessary functionalities from the mobile application.
+Using Bluetooth to connect also provides a distance issue, in that it requires the receiver to be within a certain range to be able to connect efficiently.

-Another constraint is that the mobile application is only available in two languages that are English and French, therefore users that don’t understand any of those two languages will not be able to use the application.
+Another constraint is that the mobile application is only available in two languages which are English and French, therefore users that may not understand any of those two languages will not be able to use the application effectively.

-An assumption about the system is that it will require the users to have a certain android API (API level 19 and above) as a minimum requirement to be able to get the mobile application on their smart phones, so users that have phones that don’t meet that requirement wont be able to get and use the mobile application.
+An assumption of the system is that it the users to will have an android device that runs on Android API level 19 and above as a minimum requirement to use the mobile application on their smart phones.
+Users with devices that don’t meet the requirements will not be able to download and use the mobile application.